Boston Market Sweet Potato Casserole Easy Copycat Recipe

 1. Wrap sweet potatoes in foil, place them on a baking sheet, and bake at 350 degrees for about an hour, until they are easily pierced with a fork.

-2. Allow the sweet potatoes to cool until you can handle them.
+2. Allow the sweet potatoes to cool until they are cool enough to handle.

-3. Remove foil and sweet potato remove skins.
+3. Remove the foil and sweet potato, then remove the skins.

 4. Place the cooked sweet potatoes into a large bowl.